The perfect holiday island

 How many days to spend in Koh Lanta

-As we mentioned at the beginning of this guide to Koh Lanta, we spent a month on the island, working along the way and enjoying slow travel with quiet days in between our adventures.
+As we mentioned at the beginning of this travel guide to Koh Lanta, we spent a month on the island, working along the way and enjoying slow travel with quiet days in between our adventures.

 However, for a “normal holiday”, we wouldn’t stay that long.